-- a. review all relevant bylaws, rules, and regulations, including this bylaw, and respond to questions about same; - b. announce the time and date of any forums scheduled; - c. determine and announce which candidates are joke candidates as set out in Section 2 (n); - d. where two (2) or more candidates have asked to appear on the ballot under names that are either identical or so similar as to be effectively indistinguishable, determine and announce under what names each of the two (2) or more candidates shall appear on the ballot; - e. announce any methods that will be regularly used to communicate with candidates; - f. take attendance for the purpose of verifying compliance with Sections 21 and 22;
+- a. review all relevant bylaws, rules, and regulations, including this bylaw, and respond to questions about same; - b. announce the time and date of any forums scheduled;

-- g.
-For the Executive Committee and Board of Governors and Plebiscite/Referendum campaign - i. announce the times, dates, and locations of daily meetings, - ii. create a register listing the members registered for each plebiscite and referendum side as well as the side manager for each.
+- c. determine and announce which candidates are joke candidates as set out in Section 2 (n); - d. where two (2) or more candidates have asked to appear on the ballot under names that are either identical or so similar as to be effectively indistinguishable, determine and announce under what names each of the two (2) or more candidates shall appear on the ballot; - e. announce any methods that will be regularly used to communicate with candidates; - f. take attendance for the purpose of verifying compliance with Sections 14 and 15; - g. announce the times, dates, and locations of daily meetings, and - h. create a register listing the members registered for each plebiscite and referendum side as well as the side manager for each.

-24. Commencement of Campaign Activities
+17. Commencement of Campaign Activities